 Living the 12 Steps of Alanon

 Alanon is an organization for people who care about an alcoholic, whether that person is a family member or not.
 They follow a 12 Step program similar to the one that is used by members of Alcoholics Anonymous.
-The program has helped millions of people find peace and serenity in their lives, whether the alcoholic they care about ever stops drinking or not.
+The program has helped millions of people, including this author, find peace and serenity in their lives, whether the alcoholic they care about ever stops drinking or not.

 The final step of the Alanon Twelve Steps occurs naturally as we begin to live, blossom and grow in our new lives.

 The step says: "Having had a spiritual awakening as the result of these Steps, we tried to carry this message to others, and to practice these principles in all our affairs."